sitepodmatt/node-postgres-hstore/README.md

 node-postgres-hstore
 ======

+* NOTE: Sorry, this is no longer maintained, I am currently not active in node.js space. *

 Provides basic hstore parsing and stringify methods (stringify / parse) for use with hstore datatype in postgres.
 Intended to be used with node-postgres.
 The existing solutions on npmjs didnt handle null correctly, or had other